"They are only children

 Maura's response:

-I am amazed that an adult with normal
+I am amazed that an adult would document this statement

-It's amazing that Mr. S. believed that saying
+It's also astonishing that Mr. S. believed that saying

 * * *